versatran01/cis515/project1/README.md

 ```
 python p1.py
 ```
+This will prompt you with a matplotlib figure and you can then click within the axes area to add deboor control points.

 Press `space` key to end the spline after you have 5 or more deboor control points.